Rapter1990/Udacity-Data-Analyst-Nanodegree/P5_Communicate_Data_Findings/README.md

 ### Univariate Exploration

-Visualization 1 - The last three days of Janurary as 28th,29th and lastly 30th are shown the most usage of bay wheels.
+<b>Visualization 1</b> - The last three days of Janurary as 28th,29th and lastly 30th are shown the most usage of bay wheels.

 Visualization 2 - The trip duration in minutes for all number of bike bikes is ranged from 0 - 60 minutes.While most people use the bay wheel system to ride a bike in approximately 0 - 10 minutes, not too much people have been riding a bike for more than 10 minutes.The figure is right-skewed graph because most variable are located left-hand side.